 The JBL Bluetooth speaker that received the biggest improvements for 2021 is among the company's smallest.
-The JBL Go 3 has a completely new look -- it's now covered in durable fabric instead of having the naked plastic design of its Go predecessors -- and that new design, coupled with surprisingly decent sound for its small size, makes the Go 3 ($40) one of the top micro Bluetooth speakers out there.
+The JBL Go 3 has a completely new look -- it's now covered in durable fabric instead of having the naked plastic design of its Go predecessors -- and that new design, coupled with surprisingly decent sound for its small size, makes the Go 3 one of the top micro Bluetooth speakers out there.

 Known for its value headphones and earbuds, JLab has released a pair of on-ear headphones with an integrated boom microphone -- it can be rotated up when just listening to music -- and multipoint Bluetooth pairing so you can connect them to your phone and computer simultaneously.
-I'm more partial to the Jabra Elite 45h, which list for $100 but usually sell for around $75.
+I'm more partial to the Jabra Elite 45h, which lists for $100 but usually sells for around $75.
 But if you don't want to spend quite that much, the Go Work is a solid pair of headphones, and headset, for its modest price.
 They're also comfortable to wear, with a lightweight design.
 You won't mistake these for premium headphones but the build quality seems fine.

 Battery life is rated at up to 45 hours at moderate volume levels, and you can mute calls using the multifunction button (an LED lights up at the end of the boom mic when the call is muted).
-I wouldn't call the sound quality for music listening and the headset performance stellar, but it's good, particularly for the price.
+I wouldn't call the sound quality for music listening and the headset performance stellar, but they're good, particularly for the price.
 For music listening, there's ample bass and clarity and a cable is included for wired use.
 The headphones charge via USB-C. Bottom line: This is a solid gift for anyone who spends some or all of their time working remotely.